Excitaprint/atlalert/developer-log.md

 * Only H1 in preview?
 * How are divs nesting?
 > Figure this out before drawer container to know where to put it

+# 11/11/25

+* Fix underline under auto-detected addresses.
+> Can change to same color as BG, on light & dark mode, to hide,
+> but keep clickable.